This is a named option within the Psychology, MS.

 Credits Earned as a University Special Student at UW–Madison

 With program approval, students are allowed to transfer up to 3 credits of coursework numbered 300 or above taken as a University Special student that can be applied towards the 6 credit elective course requirement.
+These credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
 Credits earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation